Sdemaeyer2/Personal_Website/content/talk/example/index.md

 ---
-abstract: Recently I held a talk on Bayesian anlaysis and how to simply run them in R, making use of the `brms` package.
+abstract: Recently I held a talk on Bayesian analysis and how to simply run them in R, making use of the `brms` package.
 Hereby attached the pdf (in Dutch).
 all_day: false
 authors: []
 date: "2019-05-14T10:00:00Z"